Medical & Dental Information

 • Make copies (or take photos with your phone) of the receipt and your claim form before sending.
 Keep those for your records until you receive payment for your claim.

-Getting a FREE Covid-19 vaccine while living in the United States
+Getting a low cost Covid-19 vaccine while living in Washington, DC

-As the CISI insurance plan covers only services related to illness and injury, the preventative Covid-19 and Flu vaccines are not a plan benefit.
-However, you can still receive the Covid-19 vaccine for free through a US government program.
-Adults 18 years and older without health insurance and adults whose health insurance does not cover all COVID-19 vaccine costs can get updated COVID-19 vaccines at no cost through the Bridge Access Program.
-Visit vaccines.gov to find providers that offer no-cost COVID-19 vaccines at healthcare providers, federally supported health centers, and retail pharmacy chains participating in the Bridge Access Program.
+As the CISI insurance plan covers only services related to illness and injury, the preventative Covid-19 and Flu vaccines are NOT a plan benefit.
+Adults without health insurance and adults whose health insurance does not cover all COVID-19 vaccine costs can get updated COVID-19 vaccines at select clinics.
+Call the DC Department of Health Immunization Program at 202-576-7130 or visit their site to locate a clinic nearest you.

 After Arrival in the United States the CDC recommends that all travelers: